Constitution of Kentucky: The 1799 Constitution

 A second constitutional convention was called for by the voters of Kentucky in 1799.
 The 1799 Constitution abolished the electoral college, allowing senators, representatives, the governor, and the newly created office of lieutenant governor to be directly elected.
 In addition to appointing judges, the governor was given the power to appoint a number of local offices including sheriffs, coroners, and justices of the peace.
 While expanding the governor's power, the 1799 Constitution also placed term limits on the governor, stipulating that a governor could not succeed himself in office for a period of seven years.
 Membership in both houses of the General Assembly was also limited.

 In some ways, the 1799 Constitution was a regression.
 The progressive idea of voting by ballot in the General Assembly was removed.
 Neither of the first two Kentucky constitutions provided a method of amendment, and the 1799 Constitution made it even more difficult to call a constitutional convention.

-The 1799 Constitution was regressive for blacks as well.
-It retained the pro-slavery provisions of the original constitution untouched, but went a step further by disenfranchising free blacks, mixed-race persons and Indians.
+The 1799 Constitution went beyond the pro-slavery provisions of the original constitution by disenfranchising free black citizens, mixed-race persons, and Indians.